FlamesW/PSGenerator/README.md

 # 🤖 PS Generator [AUT]~

+** ⚠️ Do not use Xeno, Its not a good executor.

 ## [Requirements]:
 * Alt must have PS Gamepass~
 * Alt must afk in game 24/7~